jupyterhub/jupyterhub/docs/source/troubleshooting.md

 new container.
 If this was the underlying cause of the issue, you should see your server again.

-### Launching Jupyter Notebooks to run as an externally managed JupyterHub service with the `jupyterhub-singleuser` command returns a `JUPYTERHUB_API_TOKEN` error.
+### Launching Jupyter Notebooks to run as an externally managed JupyterHub service with the `jupyterhub-singleuser` command returns a `JUPYTERHUB_API_TOKEN` error

+[JupyterHub services](https://jupyterhub.readthedocs.io/en/stable/reference/services.html) allow processes to interact with JupyterHub's REST API.
+Example use-cases include:

+* **Secure Testing**: provide a canonical Jupyter Notebook for testing production data to reduce the number of entry points into production systems.
+* **Grading Assignments**: provide access to shared Jupyter Notebooks that may be used for management tasks such grading assignments.
+* **Private Dashboards**: share dashboards with certain group members.

 If possible, try to run the Jupyter Notebook as an externally managed service with one of the provided [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks).